-There are a few different purposes for blanks in books.
-One is to provide a space for the reader to write in, such as with a journal or notebook.
-This allows the reader to personalize the book and make it their own.
+Blank pages serve several essential purposes in books.
+One purpose is to provide space for a reader to write, such as with a journal or notebook, enabling them to personalize the text and make it their own.